 Another type of seizure affecting all of the brain involves a loss of consciousness for a few seconds.
-A child may appear 'blank' or 'staring', and sometimes there will be fluttering of the eyelids.
+A child may appear 'blank' or 'staring', and sometimes there will be Northumberland County Council Version 3, July 2019.
+Adopted by Branton Community Primary School Breamish Valley Community Nursery Sept 2019 fluttering of the eyelids.
 Such absence seizures can be so subtle that they may go unnoticed.
 They might be mistaken for daydreaming or not paying attention in class.